7 Rooms of Gloom

-"7 Rooms of Gloom" is a song recorded by the Motown Records vocal quartet the Four Tops.
+"7 Rooms of Gloom" is a song originally recorded by the Motown Records vocal quartet the Four Tops.
 It was released as a single in 1967 on the Motown label and reached #14 on the Billboard Hot 100, and was a Top 10 R&B Hit, charting at #10.
-It was also a hit in the UK, their seventh, staying for nine weeks in the UK Singles Charts and reaching #12 and in the Netherlands where it made #23 in the Dutch Top 40.
+It was also a hit in the UK, their seventh, staying for nine weeks in the UK singles chart and reaching #12 and in the Netherlands where it made #23 in the Dutch Top 40.

 Described as "throbbing with dread over a racing minor key dominated arrangement" it was written by Holland–Dozier–Holland.
-The single's B-side was "I'll Turn to Stone" also written by Holland-Dozier-Holland with R Dean Taylor.
+The single's B-side was "I'll Turn to Stone" also written by Holland-Dozier-Holland with R. Dean Taylor.
 That song made a separate chart entry, and peaked at #76 on the Billboard Hot 100 and #50 on the R&B Charts.

 Cash Box called it a "thumping, fast-moving, blues-oriented rocker" that is a "real powerhouse."
+Record World called it "Top notch wailing from the Detroit group."

 The song begins with Levi Stubbs doing a spoken recitation, which gets repeated twice with alterations.